 - skin disorders

 Dioxin testing for humans is not routinely available, but some measures can help reduce the risk of exposure.
 They include:

-The EPA advises people to follow best practices when carrying out backyard burning.
+- following best practices when carrying out backyard burning

 The EPA notes that burning waste materials in the backyard can create levels of dioxins higher than those from industrial incinerators.
 Backyard burning releases pollutants at ground level, where they are more likely to affect people and enter the food chain.